verdinjoshua1982/resources.data.gov/pages/_resources/dcat-us-3-migration.md

   </tr>
   </tbody>
   </table>

   This applies to `language` on Dataset, Distribution, DataService, and Catalog.

+  See [`transform_language()`](https://github.com/GSA/dcat-us/blob/main/jsonschema/transforms.py) in transforms.py for how this translation is implemented.

   ---

   ### Structural changes — required for correct v3.0 implementation

   These changes will not cause immediate validation failures but are required to correctly implement v3.0.

   #### Step 5 — Update `conformsTo` on the Catalog

   Change the plain string URI to a Standard object pointing to DCAT-US v3.0.

   <table class="usa-table">
   <thead>